jonasseglare/geex/README.md

 Important or easy to implement:
  * Static call to System.out.println must work
- * What about def-class reload...
+ * What about def-class reload?
+How do I reproduce the problems?
+Will instantiating a fresh compiler every time fix it?
+   ANSWER: The pre-generated class gets loaded instead of our class.

 Less important:
  * Strip away operations without sideeffects if they are not needed.